freedomofpress/encryption-works/encryption_works.md

 ![Glenn Greenwald's Twitter bio, which includes a link to his PGP public key.](https://raw.githubusercontent.com/tommycollison/encryption-works/issue_76_pgp_intro/images/Greenwald_key_link.png)

 This increases the legitimacy of the key.
 Not only does an attacker have to create a false key for Greenwald, but they have to hack his Twitter account and point the link in his bio to the fake key.
-That's not likely to happen, especially since —for added security— Glenn's public key is listed on [his profile at his website](https://theintercept.com/staff/glenn-greenwald/).
+That's not likely to happen, especially since — for added security — Glenn's public key is listed on [his profile at his website](https://theintercept.com/staff/glenn-greenwald/).
 This line of attack leaves several obvious clues, and so it's hard to pull off.
 Therefore, we can say with some degree of trust that Glenn's public key info is legitimate.

 ### Software